GE

 - Check venting: Inspect the flue and vent for obstructions such as nests or debris.
 Clear any blockages.

-- Gas control valve: If pilot is strong and burner and vent are clear but burner never lights, the gas control valve may be faulty and should be replaced by a professional.
+- Gas control valve: If the pilot is strong and the burner and vent are clear but the main burner never lights, the gas control valve may be faulty and should be replaced by a professional.

 Advertisements